tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/备案概述_intl.md

 Pursuant to China's State Council Decree No. 292 "Measures for Administration of Internet Information Services" and China's Ministry of Industry and Information Technology Order No. 33 "Measures for the Administration of the Filing of Non-operational Internet Information Services", China implements a licensing system for operational internet information services and filing system for non-operational internet information services.
 Any Internet information services provided before obtaining the license or filing would be deemed illegal.

-Therefore, ICP filing is mandatory for mainland China server usage, and websites can be launched and accessed only after obtaining ICP filing number from communications administrations.
+Therefore, ICP filing is mandatory for mainland China server usage, and websites can be launched and accessed only after obtaining ICP filing number from the Communications Administration Bureau.

 ICP filing number is in accordance with the Ministry of Industry and Information Technology (MIIT) official website: [website for query](http://www.miitbeian.gov.cn/publish/query/indexFirst.action)
 For more information about applicable laws and regulations, see [Laws and Regulations](http://www.miitbeian.gov.cn/state/outPortal/moreCodex.action?fileDownLoadInfo.fileType=0).